 Rother District Council

 Rother covers Camber Sands to Pevensey Bay – but does not incorporate Fairlight Glen to Bulverhythe (managed by Hastings Borough Council).
-Winchelsea Beach has recently (2009) undergone a capital scheme providing a 200-year standard of protection.
+Winchelsea Beach underwent a capital scheme in 2009 providing a 200-year standard of protection.
 This includes additional groynes, shingle recharge and the construction of a secondary defence flood bund and gabion wall.
 Fairlight Cove is characterised by rapidly eroding soft cliffs and is largely undefended apart from a 250m rock revetment.
-The image belows shows Fairlight looking east.

 Hastings Borough Council